RPT-Fitch Affirms Mubadala Development Company PJSC at 'AA'; Outlook Stable

 (Repeat for additional subscribers)

-Fitch Ratings has affirmed Mubadala Development Company PJSC's (Mubadala) Long-term Issuer Default Rating (IDR) and senior unsecured rating at 'AA'.
-The Abu Dhabi-based diversified development and investment group's Short-term IDR has been affirmed at 'F1+'.
-The Outlook for the Long-term IDR is Stable.
-Mubadala Development Company - GMTN B.V.'s (MDC) global medium-term note (GMTN) programme and notes outstanding and MDC's euro commercial paper programme (ECP) has also been affirmed at 'AA' and 'F1+' respectively.
+Fitch Ratings has affirmed Mubadala Development Company PJSC's (Mubadala) Long-term Issuer Default Rating (IDR), senior unsecured rating at 'AA' and Short-term IDR at 'F1+'.
+The Outlook on the Long-term IDR is Stable.
+Mubadala Development Company -GMTN B.V.'s (MDC) global medium-term note (GMTN) programme and outstanding notes and MDC's euro commercial paper programme (ECP) have also been affirmed at 'AA' and 'F1+', respectively.

 KEY RATING DRIVERS

-Fitch applies its parent and subsidiary rating linkage methodology in rating Mubadala, concluding that a strong relationship exists between Mubadala and the Emirate of Abu Dhabi ('AA'/Stable/'F1+'), resulting in the ratings being aligned.
+Fitch applies its parent and subsidiary rating linkage methodology in rating Mubadala, concluding that there is a strong relationship between Mubadala and the Emirate of Abu Dhabi (AA/Stable/F1+), resulting in the ratings being aligned.
 Strong sovereign ties remain the primary rating driver for Mubadala.

-As of FYE 2012, the company had received shareholder contributions from the government totalling AED120.3bn, of which the cash contributions totaled AED28.2bn.
+As of FYE 2013, the company had received shareholder contributions from the government totalling AED152.5bn.

 Mubadala's 100% state ownership status is mandated by law and unlikely to change.
 It can only be dissolved after 2052, 50 years from its formation, by Emiri decree, or if its mandate is deemed complete.
 Established in 2002 through Emiri decree No. 12, Mubadala is Abu Dhabi's primary business development company.